chradev/pi-h264-to-browser-streamer/README.md

   * There is a feature-rich set of picamera2 library supporting the video processing;
   * Extremely low latency is a main reason for choosing the project for stereo vision of a robot.

-Notes: Requirements are like in [rpi5-h264-live-stereo-streamer](https://github.com/chradev/rpi5-h264-live-stereo-streamer/) but include following one:
+Notes: Requirements are like in [rpi5-h264-live-stereo-streamer](https://github.com/chradev/rpi5-h264-live-stereo-streamer/) but include following once:
+ * KISS (Keep It as Simple as poSsible)
  * The streaming server has to be able to change picamera2 properties like ```ScalerCrop``` for implementing pan & tilt eye movements.
- * KISS (Keep It as Simple as poSsible)

 ### Basic changes in:
  * src/server.py